Jason Tobin

 Tobin resides in Hong Kong and London, England.
 He has a wife and three children.

-He is an admirer of Bruce Lee "because he's the ultimate badass and he inspired me as a kid."[18]
-He is a member of the Screen Actors Guild, AFTRA and Equity.[19]
+He was influenced by Bruce Lee saying that "he's the ultimate badass and inspired him when he was a kid."
+He is a member of the Screen Actors Guild, AFTRA and Equity.[18]

 Details